Start9Labs/bitcoind-startos/docs/instructions.md

 ### Using a Wallet

-Copy/paste your node's ".onion" URL, as well as your RPC username and password (located in config), into a compatible wallet.
-For a full list of compatible wallets, see https://github.com/start9labs/bitcoind-wrapper/blob/master/docs/wallets.md
+Copy/paste your node's ".onion" URL, as well as your RPC username and password (located in config), into any compatible wallet.
+For a full list of compatible wallets, see <a href="https://github.com/start9labs/bitcoind-wrapper/blob/master/docs/wallets.md" target="_blank">https://github.com/start9labs/bitcoind-wrapper/blob/master/docs/wallets.md</a> (this link will not work in the Consulate).

 ## Pruning